 The Private Party got their start in House of Glory, in 2015, where they trained under the tutelage of former X-Division Champion and staple, Amazing Red.
 Their first documented match occurred in August, at HOG At Last, where they defeated the team of TJ Marconi and Josh Glide.
 In October, The Private Party made their way to Fight the World Wrestling.
 At FTW In Your Face, they scored another victory, this time against The Rockstar and Jeremy Leary.
 In October, at HOG The Purge, they unsuccessfully challenged EYFBO, comprised of Mike Draztik and Angel Ortiz, for the HOG Tag Team Championship.
 The Private Party made up for this loss the following December, at HOG Civil War, where they defeated EYFBO to win their first tag team championship.

 With 2016 underway, The Private Party continued their winning ways.
 In January, at FTW New Year’s Revolution, they defeated Mike Law and Anthony Gangone, collectively known as Dirty Saviors, to win the FTW World Tag Team Championship.
 In the months that followed, The Private Party defended both the HOG and FTW Tag Team Championships, not only in their respective promotions but other independents, including Warriors of Wrestling and Next Level Wrestling.
-In August, in perhaps their biggest match by then, The Private Party dropped the HOG Tag Team Championship to The Hardy Boyz at High Intensity 5.
+August, was perhaps their biggest month to which they fought.
+By then, The Private Party dropped the HOG Tag Team Championship to The Hardy Boyz at High Intensity 5.
 In the summer and early autumn, The Private Party challenged for the Legacy Wrestling and PWM Tag Team Championships, respectively.
 In October, The Private Party won the GCW Tag Team Championship at Trent Acid Cup.

 The Private Party went into 2017 with a focus on other promotions.
 In January, they debuted for Blitzkrieg Pro before making their way to Combat Zone Wrestling.
 They also dropped the FTW World Tag Team Championship to Alpha Psi, comprised of Nate Bateman and Donnie Dixon, at Wonderslam.
 In March, they worked for New York Wrestling Connection, competing for the promotion’s tag team championship at Aftermath.
 In May, The Private Party made their way to Pro Wrestling Magic to compete in the 3rd Donald Cassamento Memorial Tag Team Tournament.
 Following three rounds, they won the tournament.
 In June, they defeated Tommy and JP, The Amazing Graysons, for the PWM Tag Team Championship.
 In October, they dropped the GCW Tag Team Championship in a three-way tag team match at Worst Behavior.
 Before 2017 closed, The Private Party would lose the PWM Tag Team Championship as well.